South Florida State College: History

 In 1988, the Hotel Jacaranda was acquired.
 The hotel was built in the 1920s and was a distinguished hotel for many years.
 Babe Ruth, George Burns, and Gracie Allen, among others, stayed there.
 The hotel serves as a residence facility for South Florida State College student-athletes and offers hotel accommodations and a restaurant to the public.

 Telecourses were first offered in 1992.
 In 1993, the Public Service Academy was opened.
 This unit provides training and education in criminal justice, emergency medical services, and law enforcement.

 In 1999, the Crews Center opened.
 In 2002, the Museum of Florida Art and Culture (MOFAC) and the University Center were opened.

 In 2003, the Dental Education Center opened, as well as the Hardee and DeSoto campuses.

 On July 1, 2012, the college officially changed its name to South Florida State College.

+In February 2026, an English professor was fired from SFSC for assigning the short story “Bettering Myself" by Ottessa Moshfegh as part of an assignment analyzing unreliable first person narrators, a story she had been assigning for nearly a decade without incident.
+SFSC president Fred Hawkins told the professor the story was "political", that “he would not want his own college-aged daughter reading” it, and that he didn’t “ever want to see this story again."
+The instructor was fired the next day.
+The professor, represented by the Foundation for Individual Rights and Expression (FIRE), sued the college on July 29 of that year, demanding that she be restored to her position and that she should be awarded with backpay.